Online Programs

 Overview

-We offer fully online master's degrees and certificates through Interactive Distance Education Alliance (IDEA).
+We offer fully online master's degrees and certificates through Innovative Digital Education Alliance (IDEA).

 Where: All classes are delivered online and there are no on-campus meetings.
 Professors communicate with students via e-mail, phone calls, Skype, Zoom and other technologies using an asynchronous format.
 Courses use online lectures, discussion boards, wikis, audio, video and more.
 Persons with disabilities are not disadvantaged and are encouraged to participate and seek accommodations through the Resource Center for Persons with Disabilities.